RetroDECK/ES-DE/FAQ.md

 ## How do I add more themes?

-Refer to the official list of [recommended theme sets](https://gitlab.com/es-de/themes/themes-list) for a selection of high-quality themes.
-There are also some brief instructions there on how to download and install them.
-More comprehensive documentation is available in the _Themes_ section of the [User guide](USERGUIDE.md#themes).
-A built-in theme downloader is also planned for a future release.
+You would normally use the built-in theme downloader to install additional themes.
+This utility can be found in the _UI Settings_ menu.
+There is also a [web version](https://gitlab.com/es-de/themes/themes-list) of the themes list which contains a number of additional themes not available via the theme downloader interface.

 ## The themes I've added don't seem to work?

 Most themes from Batocera, Recalbox and similar EmulationStation forks can't be used as ES-DE has a different theme engine than those applications.
 For the time being RetroPie themes can be used, but support for these legacy themes will be removed in a future version.
+It's generally a good idea to stick to the themes provided via the theme downloader and the official [themes list](https://gitlab.com/es-de/themes/themes-list).

 ## I used to be a Batocera/Recalbox user and ES-DE can't seem to find some of my games?